Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics

 \subsection{Future proposals}

 To increase the search region, three factors are important.
-One is the measurement time.
-A longer measurement time allows us to search for smaller masses.
-In principle, ultralight dark matter with arbitrarily small masses can be searched given a sufficiently long measurement time.
-However, masses below $10^{-22}$ eV require careful interpretation, as discussed in Sec. \ref{SecULDMTHeory}.
-The second factor is the stability of the clock.
-To investigate smaller coupling constants, the stability of the clocks needs to be improved, as far as the same atomic clock is useed.
-The third factor is the sensitivity of a transition to the coupling constant.
-Even if the stability of the clock is the same, transitions with high sensitivity to the variation of fundamental constants enhance the sensitivity to ultralight dark matter.
-For example, for $d_\alpha$, transitions with large $K$ listed in Table \ref{TableK} are suitable for high-sensitivity measurements of $d_\alpha$.
+A longer measurement time allows for the detection of smaller masses.
+In principle, ultralight dark matter with arbitrarily small masses can be searched given a sufficiently long measurement period.
+However, for masses below $10^{-22}$ eV, careful interpretation is required, as discussed in Sec. \ref{SecULDMTHeory}.
+Stability of clocks is another crucial factor.
+To investigate smaller coupling constants, the clocks need to be more stable, assuming the same atomic clocks are used.
+The sensitivity of a transition to the fundamental constant also plays a significant role.
+Even with the same clock stability, transitions highly sensitive to variations of fundamental constants enhance the overall sensitivity to ultralight dark matter.
+For example, in the case of $d_\alpha$, transitions with large $K$, as listed in Table \ref{TableK}, are particularly suitable for high-sensitivity measurements.

-There are various proposals for searching for ultralight dark matter using different systems.
-One is molecular spectroscopy \cite{PhysRevA.103.043313}.
-Microwave spectroscopy of a rovibrational transition in SrOH has a strong sensitivity to $d_{m_e}$ and $d_g$.
+Various systems are proposed to be sensitive to searches for ultralight dark matter.
+One approach is molecular spectroscopy.
+Microwave spectroscopy of a rovibrational transition in SrOH has a strong sensitivity to $d_{m_e}$ and $d_g$ \cite{PhysRevA.103.043313}.
 Spectroscopy of Ca$^+$ ion and I$_2^+$ ion is expected to provide a comparable constraint on $d_g$ \cite{PhysRevD.110.015008}.
-Another proposal is to loqd an atomic clock on a satellite orbiting close to the sun \cite{NatAstron.7.113}.
-The higher density of dark matter bound to the sun enhances sensitivity, offering constraints particularly higher than the existing limit in the high-mass range, from $10^{-16}$ to $10^{-14}$ eV.
-Some other molecular and atomic spectroscopy reports put constraints in the higher-mass region \cite{PhysRevLett.129.031302,PhysRevLett.130.251002}.
-Atom interferometry can also contribute to the same mass range as atomic clock comparisons \cite{PhysRevA.110.033313}.
-The $^{229}$Th nuclear clock has high sensitivity to ultralight dark matter \cite{2407.15924,2203.14915}.
-Ref. \cite{2407.15924} discusses sensitive to the coupling to $d_g$, and the large $K$ shown in Table \ref{TableK} results in high sensitivity to $d_\alpha$ \cite{,2203.14915}.
+Another proposal involves placing an atomic clock on a satellite orbiting close to the sun \cite{NatAstron.7.113}.
+The higher density of dark matter bound to the sun enhances sensitivity, particularly improving constraints in the higher mass range, from $10^{-16}$ to $10^{-14}$ eV, beyond existing limits.
+Other molecular and atomic spectroscopy studies have also placed constraints in the higher mass region \cite{PhysRevLett.129.031302,PhysRevLett.130.251002}.
+Atom interferometry can contribute within the same mass range as atomic clock comparisons \cite{PhysRevA.110.033313}.
+The $^{229}$Th nuclear clock is particularly sensitive to ultralight dark matter, with Ref. \cite{PhysRevX.15.021055} discussing its sensitivity $d_g$.
+In addition, the large $K$ shown in Table \ref{TableK} results in high sensitivity to $d_\alpha$ \cite{,2203.14915}.